Featured run

 A harder pseudo-live check that exposes where applicability recall is still weak.

-52.98% applicability FN on true non-REST
+52.98% applicability FN on true non-rest

 2,595 configs